A method for controlling satellites on tethers was invented in Samara

-The main advantage is that the new model made it possible to obtain control laws for electric motors in an analytical form in order to transfer the system into rotation and parry various disturbances.
+The main advantage is that the new model made it possible to obtain control laws for electric motors in an analytical form in order to put the system into rotation and parry various disturbances.
 This will allow us to create a real space system faster.

 Pavel Fadeenkov, Associate Professor of the Department of Flight Dynamics and Control Systems at Samara University